samirtambe/StockChart/README.md

 ```

 3. Grant permission for the lambda function to read from the database
-4. Create another API using API Gateway that calls the Lambda function
+4. Create another API using API Gateway that invokes the Lambda function

+## Insert AWS API Calls in your JavaScript

-5. Insert the API Gateway Endpoint in to your JavaScript code for saving an entered stock symbol to the DynamoDB database
+1. Insert the API Gateway Endpoint in to your JavaScript code for saving an entered stock symbol to the DynamoDB database
 ```JavaScript
 const saveTickerToDB = (tickerToSave) => {
     let myHeaders = new Headers();